+- D. 1.
+Short-sightness or myopia

+- 2. This happens because either the eyeball is elongated or the lens has become too thickened or curved.

+- 3. i.
+Vitreous humour

+- ii.
+Image focussed in front of retina

+- iii.
+Lens is too curved

+- iv.
+Pupil

+- 4. Concave lens is used to correct this eye defect.

+- 5. Refer to fig 11.8 on page 155 of the textbook.

-- 4. Organ of Corti - F. 1. i.
-Sclera
+- E. 1. i.
+Sclera ii.

-ii.
 Choroid

-iii.
-Retina
+- iii.
+Retina iv.

-iv.
 Yellow spot

-v.
-Optic nerve
+- v.
+Optic nerve vi.

-vi.
 Blind spot

-vii.
-Lens
+- vii.
+Lens viii.

-viii.
 Anterior chamber

-ix.
-Pupil
+- ix.
+Pupil x.

-x.
 Iris

-xi.
+- xi.
 Posterior chamber xii.
 Cornea

-- 2. Iris (x) regulates the entry of light by its radial and circular muscles. - 3.
-If the optic nerve (v) is damaged in either optic tract, it would lead to loss of half the vision in either eye and cutting of optic nerve would lead to total loss of vision. - G. 1.
-Sound wave strikes the eardrum and causes vibrations in the tympanic membrane. - 2.
-The common term for i, ii and v is ear ossicles (middle ear), i.e., - i malleus - ii incus - v stapes - 3.
-There will be a difference if the three parts of the ear ossicles are replaced by a single bone.
+- 2. Iris (x) regulates the entry of light by its radial and circular muscles.

+- 3. If the optic nerve (v) is damaged in either optic tract, it would lead to loss of half the vision in either eye and cutting of optic nerve would lead to total loss of vision.

+- F. 1.
+Sound wave strikes the eardrum and causes vibrations in the tympanic membrane.

+- The common term for i, ii and v is ear ossicles (middle ear), i.e.,

+- i malleus

+- ii incus

+- v stapes

+- 3. There will be a difference if the three parts of the ear ossicles are replaced by a single bone.

 The three bones act as a lever and increase the magnitude or power of vibrations.
-Sound waves are amplified as they strike the surface of each
+Sound waves are amplified as they strike the surface of each of the three bones.
+If a single bone was there instead of three bones, the sound would not be amplified to the same extent.

 - 4. iii.
 Semicircular canals; iv.
 Cochlea.

 - 5. Endolymph

 - 6. Ears are a pair of sense organs for hearing and balance.

-- H. 1.
+- G. 1.
 Long-sightedness or hypermetropia

 - 2. A man with hypermetropia will see the near objects blurred.

 - 3. Long-sightedness results due to shortening of the eyeball or the lens has become too thin.

 - 4. It can be rectified by using a convex lens.

-- 5. Refer to Fig 11.9 on page 150 of textbook.
+- 5. Refer to Fig 11.9 on page 155 of textbook.

 - 6. An upside down or inverted image is formed at the yellow spot on retina.

-- I. i.
-Anterior chamber

-- ii.
-Lens

-- iii.
-Iris

-- iv.
-Cornea

-- v.
-Conjunctiva

-- vi.
-Sclera

-- vii.
-Choroid

-- viii.
-Retina

-- ix.
-Yellow spot

-- x.
-Optic nerve

-- J. 1. i.
+- H. 1. i.
 Cochlea

 - ii.
 Auditory nerves

 - iii.
 Semicircular canals

 - iv.
 Ear ossicles

 - v.
 Auditory canal

 - vi.
 Pinna

 - vii.
 Ear drum

 - viii.
 Round window

 - ix.
 Eustachian tube

 - x.
 Oval window

 - 2. a.
 Ear drum

 - b.
 Cochlea

 - c.
 Semicircular canals

 - d.
 Auditory nerve

 - e.
 Eustachian tube

-- K. 1. i.
+- I. 1. i.
 Stapes

 - ii.
 Semicircular canals

 - iii.
 Auditory nerves

 - iv.
 Cochlea

 - v.
 Eustachian tube

 - vi.
 Ear drum

 - vii.
 Malleus

 - viii.
 Pinna

-- 2. Semicircular canals (ii) maintain the dynamic equilibrium which helps to maintain body balance in relation to position.
+2. Semicircular canals (ii) maintain the dynamic equilibrium which helps to maintain body balance in relation to position.